 This wood-fired cooker features 2 x 2 flat finishing pan and a 2 x 2 flue pan with 5” deep flues built into the pan.
 The flue pan provides approximate 105 " additional cooking surface into the firebox.

 The overall cooking surface is 3352 sq. inches.
 The 2 x 4 Spitfire will process approximately 20 gals of sap per hour.

 The capacity may be less based on the type of wood and how attentive the operator is to keep the fire burning consistently.

 Compare to others on the market and discover how these Amish made evaporators stack up:

-- 20 Gauge 304 welded Stainless Steel used in the pans, most will use 22-24 Gauge, which they do not advertise.
+- 20 Gauge 304 welded Stainless Steel is used in the pans, most will use 22-24 Gauge, which they do not advertise.

 - 14 Gauge galvanized sheet metal used on the sides, most use thinner metal

 - Brick lined fireboxes, most will be shipped without firebrick to be added by the customer

 - Larger Fireboxes means less filling